warfare-plugins/social-warfare/readme.txt

 == Changelog ==

+= 4.4.1 (14 FEB 2023) =
+* Replace some characters after they are converted to html entities.
+* Check for $attr key before trying to use them.
+* Update verbiage on Advanced tab Frame Buster.
+* Remove DustinWStout handle on twitter admin test and use warfareplugins.

 = 4.4.0 (10 JAN 2023) =
 This update provides a nice, robust audit of the plugin.
 It ensures that the plugin remains in full compliance with the latest WordPress requirements for